LeoZDong/netAE/README.md

 # netAE: network-enhanced autoencoder

 Network-enhanced autoencoder (netAE) is a semi-supervised dimensionality reduction method.
-Created by Zhengyang (Leo) Dong.
+It was specifically designed to facilitate cell labeling of single cell RNA-sequencing data.
+This repository was created by Zhengyang (Leo) Dong.

 ## Getting Started